finos-labs/Voxura/doc/architecture.md

 The individual components of the pipeline are swappable (except for the `NLP Processing` component).
 The `NLP Processing` component is the heart of the system, so it cannot be replaced for now - but it is highly configurable.

 ### Speech Input
-The speech input component is responsible for capturing the raw speech waveform from the user.
+The speech input component is responsible for capturing the raw speech waveform (e.g .wav) from the user.
 This can be done using a variety of technologies, such as a microphone, a web browser's WebRTC API, or a pre-recorded audio file.

+_Could we specify the human language accepted as a valid input?_

 ### Speech Recognition
 The speech recognition component is responsible for converting the raw speech waveform into text.
 This can be done using a variety of speech recognition engines, such as the ones built into web browsers, operating systems, cloud / remote services or local AI models, such as Whisper.